How to save money with IKEA Buy Back & other tips

 ⭐ Well-used – several scratches: 30% of the original price

-Look out for Buy Back deals!
-In November and December 2023, there was an extra 25% on top of the Buy Back amount for IKEA Family members.
+Look out for Buy Back IKEA deals!
+In November and December 2024, there was an extra 25% on top of the Buy Back amount and extra 20% off Re-shop and Re-use products for IKEA Family members.

 What if my item isn’t accepted?